lee-hodg/crypto-oracle/README.md

 # AWS Deploy

-First create the RDS instance
+First create the RDS instance and make a note of the credentials.

 Install `awswebcli` on your system: